 It’s quite strange considering that 20 years ago the volume of a surfboard was not a metric surfers really cared about.
 The individual metrics that make up volume, namely, length, width and height, yes, but never these combined in one number.

 So why should beginner and intermediate surfers care about rocker?
-Well, the rocker of the surfboard effects the way a board rides in many different ways.
+Well, the rocker of the surfboard affects the way a board rides in many different ways.
 Let us look at some of these.

 Conversely, a flatter more mellow wave is more conducive to riding a board less rocker.
 You need all the speed you can get to paddle into these types of waves, and having a board with more surface area contact on the water the better.